How to pet dogs during a coronavirus pandemic

 As with so much related to the coronavirus, there’s no simple answer, though experts say there is no reason to keep your paws off your own dog if you have no symptoms of sickness.

 Things are a bit less clear when it comes to others’ dogs.
-One dog in Hong Kong tested “weak positive” for the virus that causes COVID-19, in a case city officials said was a likely case of human-to-dog transmission.
+One dog in Hong Kong tested “weak positive” for the virus that causes covid-19, in a case city officials said was a likely case of human-to-dog transmission.
 But the dog showed no symptoms, and researchers say that single case is not strong evidence that dogs can catch the virus.
-There is no indication dogs — or any other pet — can transmit it to humans through droplets, according to the World Health Organization.
+There is no indication dogs – or any other pet – can transmit it to humans through droplets, according to the World Health Organization.

 A separate question is whether a dog’s fur or skin could be contaminated by the virus if, for example, its infected owner sneezed on it.
 After all, a study reported that the virus can live under laboratory conditions for three days on plastic and steel and one day on cardboard.
 Might it also reside happily on the lush coat of a St. Bernard?

-Given the unknowns about the disease, experts do recommend that people infected with COVID-19 stay away from pets, as they should from people.
+Given the unknowns about the disease, experts do recommend that people infected with covid-19 stay away from pets, as they should from people.
 So the most conservative approach would be to refrain from touching others’ dogs, because its owner could be asymptomatic.

 But based on available evidence, there’s little reason to avoid petting, according to the American Veterinary Medical Association.
 (If practicing social distancing, you’d want to make sure the owner is on the other end of a leash at least six feet long.)

-“We’re not overly concerned about people contracting COVID-19 through contact with dogs and cats,” said Gail Golab, the AVMA’s chief veterinary officer.
+“We’re not overly concerned about people contracting covid-19 through contact with dogs and cats,” said Gail Golab, the AVMA’s chief veterinary officer.

 Environmental contamination via surfaces appears to be a secondary route of transmission, and “the virus survives best on smooth surfaces, such as countertops and doorknobs,” Golab said.
 “Porous materials, such as pet fur, tend to absorb and trap pathogens, making it harder to contract them through touch.”